-Work experience is completed after the First Professional Year of study.
-In exceptional situations, once a student has enrolled in the First Professional Year, they may apply to be exempt from the work requirements based on previous experience.
+Work experience is completed after the Second Year of study.
+In exceptional situations, once a student has enrolled in the Second Year, they may apply to be exempt from the work requirements based on previous experience.

 For more information see ENGR200

 These requirements are the responsibility of the student.
 The College of Engineering does not place students into work experience but may suggest companies to approach.